mpn01/steam-inventory-pricer/README.md

 # <p align="center"> 💰 Steam Inventory Pricer </p>

 ## 📖 Description
 A program written in Python to monitor your prices of your CS:GO items.
 This program is working as an Discord BOT.

 ## 💻 Usage
 To use this program you need to create SQLite database and complete it with your CS:GO items.
 For now, it's the only way it works.
-You can use script called `create_db.py`.
+You can use script called `create_db.py` to create it automatically.
 Then you need to configure your Discord BOT.
 Simply, just make an .env file and insert your BOT token there, it should look like this:

 ```env
 DISCORD=y0u4t0k3n
 ```

+Then you can run this script by typing `python module/core.py` in a console.

 There are six commands to use, `.skins` `.cases` `.addcase` `.addskin` `.removeskin` `.removecase`.
 First two commands displays every item from inventory.
 The rest are just operations on database to add/remove items.
-There is also daily message at 10 AM which displays current value of your inventory.
+There will be daily message at 10 AM which displays current value of your inventory.

 ## 🛑 Limitations